This post may include affiliate links. Thank you for your support.

 Notes

-5. If you want your piccata sauce a little thicker and creamier, you can add a little bit of flour.
-You will want to add it to the pan after the garlic, and before the wine.
-I included the optional instructions in the recipe below, but make sure you cook (and stir) the flour for at least a minute to cook off the raw flour taste.
+• If you want your piccata sauce a little thicker and creamier, you can add a little bit of flour.
+You will want to add it to the pan after the garlic and before the wine.
+Just make sure you cook the flour, while constantly stirring, for at least a minute to cook off the raw flour taste.
 I have made the piccata sauce both with, and without, the addition of flour, and I personally like it without the flour.
 I find the sauce to be more velvety, delicate and buttery without the flour, but like always, I encourage you to make this recipe your own!
+If you watch the recipe video, it includes adding flour to the piccata sauce.

 Nutrition